pytorch/pytorch.github.io/_posts/2022-1-19-quantization-in-practice.md

 ```

-## Techniques in PyTorch
+## In PyTorch

-PyTorch allows you a few different ways to quantize your model on the CPU, depending on
+PyTorch allows you a few different ways to quantize your model depending on
 - if you prefer a flexible but manual, or a restricted automagic process (*Eager Mode* v/s *FX Graph Mode*)
 - if qparams for quantizing activations (layer outputs) are precomputed for all inputs, or calculated afresh with each input (*static* v/s *dynamic*),
 - if qparams are computed with or without retraining (*quantization-aware training* v/s *post-training quantization*)